![]() |

 A great many romances tackle the royal personage in love.
 Several exceedingly popular books have tackled this trope--and succeeded in terms of reader interest.

-I avoid them.
+I generally avoid them.
 To me, royal life is rather like pioneer life: I fail to see the appeal.
 Being a member of

 the royal family or the aristocracy stinks--as a large number of Americans have discovered.
-It's Hollywood-level loss of privacy plus social and political
+It's a Hollywood-level loss of privacy plus social and political

 expectations mixed into one.